Genesis P-Orridge: Personal life

-P-Orridge had two daughters, Caresse and Genesse, with former wife Paula P-Orridge (born Paula Brooking).
+P-Orridge had two daughters with former wife Paula P-Orridge (born Paula Brooking).
 An interview with Genesis and Paula P-Orridge appeared in the book RE/Search: Modern Primitives in 1989, and the Icelandic publication Eintak in 1994.

 On a religious or spiritual level, Christopher Partridge described P-Orridge as representing "a particularly interesting, influential and subversive example of contemporary paganism".
 Asserting that their "industrial paganism" was different from most forms of contemporary paganism, Partridge described it as "confrontational, subversive, experimental and, to a large extent, dystopian", with it serving as "an ideological tool" with which to analyse society "from its underbelly; an immersion in the dark side; the subversion of Christian hegemony, conservative politics and what nowadays might be described as neoliberalism".
 P-Orridge was devoted to the deity Eshu Elegguá, an entity from the Afro-Caribbean syncretic religion of Santería.
 P-Orridge also stated disbelief in the literal existence of gods, deeming such entities to instead be "early attempts at psychology, trying to understand the light and dark side of human nature".

 P-Orridge vociferously criticised contemporary Christianity, describing it as "an incredibly sick social pseudo-religion", and arguing that it was based upon the tenet of "Be good now, agree, or else we will punish you forever and ever when you're dead.
 And we may punish you while you're alive ..."
 P-Orridge maintained that such an attitude was established in Christianity by St. Paul and the early Roman Catholic Church, and that it differed from the "ecstatic mysticism of the original Christianity, the Gnostic Christianity".

-In her memoir, Art Sex Music, bandmate and former significant other Cosey Fanni Tutti claimed P-Orridge had been abusive during their relationship.
+In her memoir, Art Sex Music, former bandmate Cosey Fanni Tutti claimed P-Orridge had been abusive during their relationship.
 P-Orridge denied the allegations.

 Reception and legacy

 According to New York magazine, P-Orridge became "an icon of the London avant-garde" in 1976.
 Writing for The New Yorker in 2016, the reporter Hermione Hoby described P-Orridge as a "cult figure" considered to be "a treasure of the avant-garde by global art institutions".

 The quote that P-Orridge attributed to their mentor, "I feel your pain, I feel your shame, but you're not to blame", was used as the catchphrase for the Shirley Ghostman psychic clairvoyant character by comedian Marc Wootton.

-P-Orridge's ironic cult of TOPY has been criticized as being a front for abuses of power and developing an actual cult of personality.
+P-Orridge's mock-cult of TOPY has been criticized as being a front for abuses of power and developing a cult of personality.